ebuchman/blog/content/posts/uoa.md

 ---
-title: "Properties of Money, Part I - Accounting for Liquidity"
+title: "The Properties of Money - Accounting for Liquidity"
 date: 2022-12-11
 draft: false
 ---